 Charities traditionally "simply ask for money" (Landry et al., 2010): Potential donors are presented with a charitable cause and then asked what monetary contribution they would like to make.
 The fundraising landscape, however, also sees charities employing an alternative solicitation form, namely "unit donation" schemes.
 There, potential donors are asked how many units of a charitable good they wish to fund.
-A prominent example with global presence is the United Nations World Food Program that conducted unit-based fundraising drives to provide food to children in need.
-Through an app called ShareTheMeal, donors were informed that feeding one child for a day cost \$0.80 and then asked to indicate the number of feeding days ("meals") that they would like to fund ("share").
-Over 160 million meals have been provided through the organization's app so far.

-The unit donation scheme is common in humanitarian aid.
-For example, UNICEF Canada provides a whole online shop for specific charitable goods, such as a set of measles vaccines for C\$18, a reusable sanitary kit for girls for C\$38, or a water pump for C\$455.
-Similar shops are implemented by other large organizations, including World Vision and the Catholic Relief Services.
-The scheme is also used by environmental charities.
-For instance, in the Monarch Butterfly Habitat Exchange program of the Environmental Defense Fund, donors have been offered the option to sponsor acres of milkweed habitat for \$35 per acre.
-In the Plant A Tree program of the Jewish National Fund, donors are asked to choose the number of trees to be planted at \$18 a tree.
+While less common than the traditional "money donation" scheme, unit donation schemes are frequently observed in the fundraising landscape.1 Humanitarian aid is one area in which unit donation schemes are often encountered.
+An illustrative example is UNICEF Canada, which provides a whole online shop for specific humanitarian goods, such as a set of measles vaccines for C\$18, a reusable sanitary kit for girls for C\$38, or a water pump for C\$455.
+Similar shops are implemented by other large organizations, including World Vision Australia ("Charity Gift Store") and the Catholic Relief Services ("Gift Catalog").
+Another area is nature conservation: In the Plant Trees program of the Jewish National Fund USA, for example, donors are asked to choose the number of trees to be planted at \$18 a tree.
+Likewise, the Trillion Tree Campaign has donors choose how many trees to plant, with a price-per-tree for each reforestation project.

-In each of the examples, the charities could also have "simply asked for money" to provide meals or protect areas of habitat.
-The choice in favor of a unit donation scheme must therefore reflect a belief among fundraising practitioners that, given the right circumstances, they perform better than traditional "money donation" schemes.
-This difference in performance has to justify, for the charity, the complications that asking for units typically adds to the task.
-These complications stem from at least three features along which the typical unit scheme differs from money schemes: It (i) provides information about the cost per unit of the charitable good, (ii) frames the choice in terms of physical units instead of money, and (iii) imposes a "donation grid" (Adena and Huck, 2020) in which donors can only choose multiples of full units.
+A charity that plants trees to combat desertification or provides meals to children in need could also "simply ask for money" instead of employing a unit donation scheme.
+This raises the question whether such schemes can perform better in fundraising terms and if so, under which circumstances.
+Performance differences could be caused by three features along which the typical unit scheme differs from money schemes: It (i) provides information about the cost per unit of the charitable good, (ii) frames the choice in terms of physical units instead of money, and (iii) imposes a "donation grid" (Adena and Huck, 2020) in which donors can only choose multiples of full units.
 The first of these three features, providing cost-per-unit information, is a prerequisite for framing the donation decision in physical units of the charitable good and ensures that potential donors can calculate the money equivalent of their donation.
-It complicates the ask because it requires the fundraiser to determine these costs with sufficient accuracy.
 The second, unit framing, forces the fundraiser to designate the charitable good(s) and decide what constitutes a unit: Should donors be asked to donate trees or acres of woodland?
-Should it be individual meals or a week of nutrition?
-The third dimension, the donation grid, is not necessarily a complication, but reflects that some charitable goods are indivisible as a matter of nature (planting half a tree or donating half a coat) or of choice (offering half a meal).
+Should it be individual meals or a week of nutrition? - The answer to these questions determines the unit size of the fundraiser's ask, a key choice variable in the campaign.
+The third dimension, the donation grid, reflects that some charitable goods are indivisible as a matter of nature (planting half a tree or donating half a coat) or of choice (offering half a meal).
 In the field, donation grids are common for unit schemes, even when doing so is not strictly necessary.
 For example, donors to UNICEF can donate neither half an (indivisible) water pump nor half a (divisible) dozen measles immunizations.
-For the practitioners' belief that unit donations can outperform traditional schemes to be correct, not each of the three features has to individually increase average donations, but the total effect of cost-per-unit information, a unit frame, and a donation grid has to be a net positive.
+For unit donations to outperform traditional schemes, not each of the three features has to individually increase average donations.
+But the total effect of cost-per-unit information, a unit frame, and a donation grid would have to be a net positive.